This recipe makes the beef so tender that it comes apart with a fork. When served with mashed potatoes and a vegetable, it makes a hearty meal.

 - 1-1/2 cups sliced carrots (1-inch chunks)

 - Season beef with salt and pepper.
 In a Dutch oven, heat oil; brown beef on both sides.
-Meanwhile, combine all remaining ingredients except red peppers and carrots.
+Meanwhile, combine the next 11 ingredients.
 Pour over meat.
 Cover and bake at 325° for 2 hours.
 Add red peppers and carrots; bake 1 hour longer or until meat is tender.
 Remove meat from the pan; allow to stand 15 minutes before cutting.
-Thicken juices with a little flour or cook over high heat to reduce and thicken.
+To thicken juices, bring to a boil.
+Cook, uncovered, 13-15 minutes or until thickened, stirring occasionally.
 Yield: 10-12 servings.

 Originally published as Southwestern Beef Brisket in Country October/November 1991, p47